 - Participating in Peer Mentor training, Convocation Prep Meeting, and Convocation Day

 - Attending bi-weekly supervision meetings

-- Frequently checking and promptly responding to e-mails sent by the Freshman Seminar staff
+- Frequently checking and promptly responding to e-mails sent by New Student Programs

 - Possessing a positive and encouraging attitude towards students and fellow peer mentors both within and outside the classroom

-- Maintaining good academic standing with the College (2.8 GPA)
+- Maintaining good academic standing with the College (2.8 GPA or above)

 Freshman Seminar Peer Mentors are selected based on the following criteria: